Certora/docs-infrastructure/docs/source/reference/includecvl.rst

    .. cvlinclude:: <spec-file-path>
       :cvlobject: <rule-name> <another-rule-name> ...
-      :spacing: 2
+      :spacing: <spacing-number>
+      :language: <language-name>
+      :caption: <caption>

 ``spec-file-path``
-   Path to spec file.
-If relative should be relative to the current file.
-   If absolute, it will be considered as relative to the ``/source/`` directory.
+   The path to the file containing the code snippet.
+The path is resolved according to the same :ref:`paths_resolution` used for the ``:clink:`` role.

 ``:cvlobject:``
+   Available only for spec files.
 A list of names of to include.
 Accepts rules, invariants and ghosts.
 To include the methods block, add ``methods`` to this list.
    The source code for these elements will appear in the order they are given, including the documentation.

 ``:spacing:``
-   The number of lines between two elements, defaults to one.
+   The number of lines between two CVL elements.
+Applicable only to spec files and directives using the ``:cvlobject:`` option.
+Defaults to one.

+``:language:``
+   Optional, the name of computer language for syntax highlighting.
+   For files with suffixes ``.spec``, ``.sol`` or ``.conf`` it is determined automatically, see :attr:`~docsinfra.sphinx_utils.includecvl.CVLInclude.file_suffix_to_language`.

+``:caption:``
+   Caption to use.
+If an empty caption is provided, the directive will use the default caption, which is a code link to the file.

 In addition, this extension support all the options of the `literalinclude directive`_, such as ``:caption:`` and ``:emphasize-lines:``.